Ratan1995/Landslide-Detection-/README.md

 # Landslide-Detection-
-Landslide Detection Using Remote Sensing
+"Landslide Detection Using Remote Sensing"
 This work had been done as part of a course work named "Environmental Programming" jointly offered by Vrije Universiteit Brussel and KU Leuven.
 Course Coordinator:
 Professor Dr. Elga Salvadore,